-Because of occasional years of low sample size and incidental variability the 'current pollution level' on the basis of average stomach contents over the most recent 5 years, the period also used in the OSPAR EcoQO target definition.
+Because of occasional years of low sample size and incidental variability the 'current pollution level' is considered on the basis of average stomach contents over the most recent 5 years, the period also used in the OSPAR EcoQO target definition.

-Current 5 year data for the 2010-2014 period (Table 1b) for the Dutch coast are that 93% in a sample of 171 beached fulmars had plastic debris in the stomach, in an average number of 32 particles and mass of 0.34 gram.
-The critical EcoQO value of 0.1 gram plastic is currently exceeded by 57% of the birds (Table 3B)
+Current 5 year data for the 2011-2015 period (Table 1b) for the Dutch coast are that 95% in a sample of 159 beached fulmars had plastic debris in the stomach, in an average number of 23 particles and mass of 0.29 gram.
+The EcoQO threshold of 0.1 gram plastic is currently exceeded by 53% of the birds (Table 3B)